mcgheej/tfx-diagram/apps/diagram-docs/docs/002-Shapes/006-recipe-add-a-shape.md

 ### Handle new shape on opening saved files

 In the shapes reducer the `SketchbookEffectsActions.openSuccess` action adds shapes from a saved file to the draw chain.
 This logic needs to create a shape of the correct type and there is a switch on `Shape.shapeType` to create the correct objects in the draw chain.
 Add code to handle Arc shapes here.

+### Add highlight arc

+When the user moves the mouse pointer over an unseleced arc shape then highlight the shape using non-interactive handles.
+If the arc has `circleSegment` enabled then this will show three circular handles at the end points of the arc and the centre of the arc circle.
+If `circleSegment` isn't enabled then circular handles are only displayed at the arc end points.

+### Add outline shape to arc

+The shape outline is used when the shape forms part of a multi-selection and when the shape is being moved (not reshaped).
+In this case the arc outline is the bounding rectangle for the arc.
+If the arc `circleSegment` property is true then the bounding box will include the whole segment, otherwise the bounding box simply contains the arc section itself.

+In order to calculate the arc bounding box some helper functions were added to the point helper functions set and the rect helper functions set.